zzzprojects/docs/dapper-plus.net/pages/getting-started/overview.md

 ## Who is it for?

-If you need to make massive importation, have a multi-editing grid, need to synchronize data or just want an easy to use solution to save your entities than Dapper Plus is for you.
+If you need to make massive importation, have a multi-editing grid, need to synchronize data or just want an easy to use solution to save your entities then Dapper Plus is for you.

 Easy to use, easy to customize!